Kiaora-MT/azure-102-foundational/content/3_Chapter-Three/3_3-identify-vm-services.md

 - 6. Login to the **Linux-B-VM** console using the credentials you used when creating **Linux-B-VM**.

-<ins>The security policy for company ABC is as follows:</ins>
+<ins>The VNET security policy for company ABC is as follows:</ins>
 - **Linux-A-VM** will be the management server.
-Per company ABC security policy, it should only have SSH and PING access to **Linux-B-VM** and port 80 access to the Internet.
+Per company ABC security policy, it should only have SSH and PING access to **Linux-B-VM** and HTTP/HTTPS access to the Internet.
 There should also be SSH access to **Linux-A-VM** from the Internet.

 - **Linux-B-VM** is the www server.
-Only port 80 services from the Internet should be allowed.
-It will also have 80 and 443 access to the Internet and only PING access to **Linux-A-VM**.
+Only HTTP services from the Internet should be allowed.
+It will also have HTTP and HTTPS access to the Internet and only PING access to **Linux-A-VM**.

-The goals of the following steps seven and eight, are to note what service ports are open and listening on each VM, what access does each VM have accross subnets, and what access to and from the Internet each VM has exposed and access to.
+The goals of the following steps seven and eight, are to note what service ports are open and listening on each VM, what access does each VM have accross subnets, and what services to and from the Internet each VM has exposed and access to.
-With this information, we can implement company ABC's security policies when securing the VNET in the next module - **Securing the VNET**.
+With this information, we can implement company ABC's VNET security policies when securing the VNET in **Chapter Four: Securing the VNET**.

 **Make sure to configure **Linux-B-VM** first - Step seven**